immunefi-team/Bounty_Boosts/Alchemix/30973 - [SC - Low] Incorrect Validation of treasuryPct in the Reve....md

 # Incorrect Validation of `treasuryPct` in the `RevenueHandler` Constructor

-Submitted on Thu May 09 2024 17:24:07 GMT-0400 (Atlantic Standard Time) by @The_Seraphs for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 9th 2024 at 23:24:07 UTC by @The_Seraphs for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30973